haukex/hgpstools/INSTALL-RPi-2020.md

 	2. On the `rootfs` partition:

-		1. Edit `/etc/hostname` and set the desired hostname,
+		1. Edit `/etc/hostname` and set the desired hostname

 		2. Edit `/etc/hosts` to rename the `raspberrypi` entry as well